 Love under secrecy

-Kept deliberately uninformed, Feyre slowly falls for the masked High Lord through Calanmai and the long days of Spring — the outcome he needs but is forbidden to reveal.
+Kept deliberately in the dark, Feyre falls for the masked High Lord through Calanmai and the long days of Spring — the exact outcome he needs and is forbidden to name.
+The 'kept in the dark' part becomes a theme.
+Noted.

 IV